Literature: Charlie and the Chocolate Factory aka: Charlie Andthe Chocolate Factory

 Flowery Insults: Mr. Wonka is usually a stealthy snarker, but when Mrs. Salt's calling him a liar with regards to the Square Sweets That Look Round, he responds with "My dear old fish, go and boil your head!"

-Follow the Leader: In the Backstory, Mr. Wonka's rival candymakers found themselves having to do this.
-But since they could never come up with anything as good as his creations, they did so by outright stealing his recipes and duplicating them (the Joseph Schindelman illustrations present one company even advertising their version of one of his products as "Just like Wonka's").
+Follow the Leader: In the Backstory, Mr. Wonka's rival candymakers did this by outright stealing his recipes via spies and duplicating them.
+The Joseph Schindelman illustrations present one company even advertising their version of one of his products as "Just like Wonka's".

 Food End: In the final scene, Charlie, now heir to the titular chocolate factory, and his family head there via the Great Glass Elevator to live in it.
 Grandma Josephine asks "Will there be anything to eat when we get there?" and Charlie replies "Just you wait and see!"
 This gets an override in the Immediate Sequel, as the trip back becomes the start of a variety of further adventures.